sdsc-training/bootcamps/Overview-and-Using-Software-on-the-TSCC-System/README.md

-# TSCC bootcamp material
+# TSCC Bootcamp: Overview and Using Software on the TSCC System

-Readme file for Overview and Using Software on the TSCC System Bootcamp.
+For details and registation information, See: https://www.sdsc.edu/education_and_training/bootcamps.html